 Withdrawing from individual subjects can be done via eStudent up until the census date for the current semester (end of week 4).
 Please use the Subject Withdrawal Request form if applying after the census date.
 International student visa holders must discuss and seek approval for withdrawal from the International Student Team Coordinator prior to withdrawing.
 Please note however, that financial penalties will apply for withdrawal after week 2.

 Before you withdraw from any subjects, make sure you understand how it might affect your enrolment, grades or fees.
+Refer to the Academic Calendar.
 You may still have to pay fees for subjects you withdraw from.

 International, study abroad and exchange students